pachterlab/biophysics/docs/source/foundations_computation.rst

                                     :width: 300
                                     :align: center
                                     :alt: some text

+.. dropdown:: `Chemical Langevin equation: A path-integral view of Gillespie's derivation <https://doi.org/10.1103/PhysRevE.101.032417>`_ - J. Vastola, and W. Holmes, 2020.

+            This article describes an original path-integral description of the CME and show how Gillespie's two conditions leads to a path-integral equivalent to the CLE.
+We compare this approach to the path-integral equivalent of a large system size derivation and show that they are qualitatively different.

 .. dropdown:: `bayNorm: Bayesian gene expression recovery, imputation and normalization for single-cell RNA-sequencing data <https://doi.org/10.1093/bioinformatics/btz726>`_ - W. Tang et al., 2020.

             .. grid:: 2

                 .. grid-item::

                     This article introduced bayNorm, which uses Bayesian approach to model scRNA-seq gene expression.
 Negative binomial and binomial distribution are used to model biological variance and technical variance.
 Based on the model, bayNorm eanbles global scaling normalization, imputation and count recovery of scRNA-seq data.